 4. If an exception has been requested due to a life-threatening medical condition and, as the applicant, you would be subjected to a risk to your life due to inadequate health or medical care in your home country, you can submit evidence to support this in the form of doctor’s notes etc., an officer can use their discretion to stay such a removal.

 5. Exceptions to removal apply if being removed would:

 - result in a risk to life caused by the inability of your home country to provide adequate medical or health care;

 - have an adverse effect on the best interests of a child directly affected by your removal.
 The child must be under 18 years of age.

 6. When the application is received on or after June 28, 2012, and the applicant has been determined to be a “designated foreign national”, then the H&C application will not be examined for 5 years.

 Applications such as these, as you can see, have many rules and regulations, and every decision you make can have consequences you cannot foresee.

 If you are attempting to file an application with H & C considerations, it is highly recommended that you seek legal counsel on the matter.

 The legal professionals at Akrami & Associates have a wealth of experience in assisting clients in this very situation.
-With an in depth knowledge of how these applications work and an understanding of how to create the best possible scenario for you, we are confident that we can assist you achieve your goal of remaining in Canada.
+With an in-depth knowledge of how these applications work and an understanding of how to create the best possible scenario for you, we are confident that we can assist you in achieving your goal of remaining in Canada.